Where to Get Business Citations [Local SEO]

 Business citations are online mentions of a company's name, address, and phone number (NAP) that help people find businesses online and can boost search engine rankings.
 These mentions, also known as business listings or simply listings, can be found on business directories, websites, and apps like Yelp or Yellow Pages.
 They play a crucial role in local SEO by allowing search engines to verify the legitimacy of a business.
 When search engines see consistent and accurate information about a business across various platforms, they are more likely to trust the business and rank it higher in search results.

 There are many types of Citations that require monitoring and maintenance across search engines, local business directories, and apps.
-So where do you need to create and maintain local business citations across the web?
-It should be a straightforward question, however the landscape is constantly changing.
-With new directories emerging, and major data platforms merging, altering or rebranding - it certainly makes keeping guidelines on this topic up-to-date almost as challenging as maintaining accurate citations themselves.
+So, where do you need to create and maintain local business citations across the web?
+It should be a straightforward question, but the landscape is constantly changing.
+With new directories emerging and major data platforms merging, altering, or rebranding, keeping guidelines on this topic up-to-date is certainly as challenging as maintaining accurate citations themselves.

-This guide will cover the main purpose of citations, a list of the main places local business information is gathered and distributed across the web, organized by citation type and information on how to start building citations to benefit your businesses online visibility.
+This guide will cover the main purpose of citations, a list of the main places local business information is gathered and distributed across the web, organized by citation type, and information on how to start building citations to benefit your business's online visibility.

 Quick Links